open-ephys/ONI/README.rst

 Troubleshooting
 ######################################

-No gh-pages branch?
+No :code:`gh-pages`` branch?
-If the gh-pages branch is not automatically made, the build will fail and complain that there is no such branch.
+If the :code:`gh-pages`` branch is not automatically created, the build will fail and complain that there is no such branch.
 In that case, make an empty branch as follows:

 .. code:: empty